opensauceryafrica/horizon/readme.md

 		}(mail)
 	}

-	// block the main routine
+	// block the main routine (this will not be needed in a server) horizon.Schwarzschild(future)
-	horizon.Schwarzschild(future)
 }
 ```